MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 To maximize performance in our test deployment, we installed integration components (IC) in this test build to allow the guest OS to use hypervisor-aware synthetic drivers.
 When you install an IC, sometimes you need to use emulated Integrated Drive Electronics (IDE) or network adapter drivers.
 In production environments, you should replace these emulated drivers with synthetic drivers to increase performance.

-Based on this test, we can give you the following recommendations for improving performance:
+Based on this test, consider the following recommendations for improving performance:

 - When you monitor VM performance using the Perfmon.msc tool, sometimes the CUP information for the VM isn't entirely accurate.
 This inaccuracy is because of how the virtual CPU is scheduled to run on the physical processor.
 For more accurate CPU information for VM running on Hyper-V servers, use the Hyper-V Hypervisor Logical Processor counters in the host partition instead.
 For more information about performance tuning of both AD DS and Hyper-V, see [Performance tuning guidelines for Windows Server](../../../../administration/performance-tuning/index.md).